-The Northern Countries refer to the countries and islands situated in the northern part of Europe, including the Scandinavian Peninsula, the Jutland Peninsula, the eastern Baltic plain and the islands found offshore from mainland Northern Europe.
-Consequently, Scandinavia with its famous fjords, lovely mountains, lakes and Ice Age reminders is just a little part of Northern Europe that includes Denmark, Sweden and Norway.
+The Nordic Countries refer to the countries and islands situated in the northern part of Europe, including the Scandinavian Peninsula, the Jutland Peninsula, the eastern Baltic plain and the islands found offshore from mainland Northern Europe.
+Consequently, Scandinavia with its famous fjords, lovely mountains, lakes and Ice Age reminders, is just a little part of Northern Europe that includes Denmark, Sweden and Norway.

 These are my picks for Scandinavia’s most beautiful cities:

 Maybe not as famous as Europe’s big stars, Stockholm, the gorgeous Swedish capital, enjoys a reputation of one of the most beautiful and sophisticated cities on the continent.
-Strangely located in the south-east of Sweden, on an archipelago consisting of 14 little islands, Stockholm features a lovely Old Town (Gamla Stan) filled with castles and windy medieval alleys, one of the largest collections of museums in the world, amazing architecture and a plethora of parks.
-Moreover, the abundance of water, the splendid architecture, the vibrant nightlife, the new which blends beautifully with the old, the quality of life and the green environment make it one of the greatest cities not only in Scandinavia or Europe, but in the world as well.
+Strangely located in the south-east of Sweden, on an archipelago consisting of 14 little islands, Stockholm features a lovely Old Town (Gamla Stan) filled with castles and windy medieval alleys; one of the largest collections of museums in the world; splendid architecture, as well as a plethora of parks.
+Moreover, the abundance of water, the vibrant nightlife, the new which blends beautifully with the old, the high quality of life, and the green environment make it one of the greatest cities not only in Scandinavia or Europe, but in the world as well.

-Lying on the islands of Zeeland and Amager, Copenhagen, the capital of Denmark and one of the world’s most environmentally friendly cities, is certainly a wonderful destination for any king of traveler.
+Lying on the islands of Zeeland and Amager, Copenhagen, the capital of Denmark and one of the world’s most environmentally friendly cities, is certainly a wonderful destination for any kind of traveler.

-Known as one of the rainiest cities in the world, Bergen with its good-looking center facing the fjord of Byfjorden, has its share of natural grandeur adding to its beauty along with the splendid old wooden houses that dominate the waterfront.
+Known as one of the rainiest cities in the world, Bergen, with its good-looking center facing the fjord of Byfjorden, has its fair share of natural grandeur adding to its beauty, along with the wonderful old wooden houses that dominate the waterfront.

 Bergen is Norway’s second largest city and some would even say that is also the most beautiful.
 However, one thing is for sure, the train ride from Oslo to Bergen is famous for being one of the top 5 most scenic train journeys in the world.

-Oslo, the capital of Norway, is a fascinating cosmopolitan city that still retains its fishing town feel.
-It is a truly magnificent place where shiny skyscrapers blend beautifully with the prominent German architecture, where the vibrant atmosphere merges with the utter beauty of the natural landscape, and where the flourishing development doesn’t overwhelm the thrilling Norwegian wilderness.
-Moreover, there are few cities in the world that can actually beat Oslo when it comes to outdoor activities as the Scandinavian capital provides you with everything, from winter sports such as skiing and skating to other pleasant activities like kayaking, island trips, hiking, sailing and many more.
+Oslo, the capital of Norway, is a fascinating cosmopolitan city that still retains its small fishing town feel.
+It is a truly magnificent place where shiny skyscrapers blend beautifully with prominent German architecture, where the vibrant atmosphere merges with the utter beauty of the natural landscape, and where the flourishing development doesn’t overwhelm the thrilling Norwegian wilderness.
+Moreover, there are few cities in the world that can actually beat Oslo when it comes to outdoor activities, as the Scandinavian capital provides you with everything, from winter sports such as skiing and skating to other pleasant activities like kayaking, island trips, hiking, sailing, and much more.

-With beautiful century-old houses, dozens of pretty gardens, charming squares peppered with coffee shops, colorful buildings and lovely brick houses, Malmo, the former capital of Sweden, is a pedestrian friendly city and a real feast for the eye.
-Green, vibrant and steeped in history, the port city of Malmo is a wonderful experience whether you’re looking for culture, leisure, shopping, unspoiled nature, sandy beaches or Christmas Markets.
+With beautiful century-old houses, dozens of pretty gardens, charming squares peppered with coffee shops, colorful buildings and lovely brick houses, Malmo, the former capital of Sweden, is a pedestrian-friendly city and a real feast for the eye.
+Green, vibrant, and steeped in history, the port city of Malmo is a wonderful experience whether you’re looking for culture, leisure, shopping, unspoiled nature, sandy beaches, or Scandinavian Christmas markets.